 However there were thousands others who were happy to be there and enjoying Theme parks, Shopping and a city break experience that was on offer.
 So it boiled down to understanding my unhappiness and still making sense out of happiness of others.

 As a well-traveled individual I needed to look at everything beyond the norm and the obvious.
 Anything in its original authentic unique form is what gets me excited and anything that’s touristy, man made and lacking a character / charm is a No No. Off course not everywhere every time everything needs to be authentic and original.
-However for a trip to be exciting there must be something original presented in a simple but authentic manner.
+However for a trip to be exciting, there must be something original presented in a simple but authentic manner.
 As a tourist, others were happy to spend some time doing what everyone does.
-I remember even I did that long time ago.
+Even I enjoyed that till a point.

 The history takes one back in time and realize from where our forefathers came in.
 The culture perhaps makes one realize the diverse world we live in.
 Extent of diversity is amazes you as to how little we know about our own world.
 Cuisine and its diversity often looks like a continued journey in exploration where every stop presenting its own unique fervor.
 Off course for a tourist, any uncertainty or lack of familiarity may even equates to an unpleasant surprise.
 Whereas a traveller may thrive on it and even consider it as an experience.